 - the rolling demand changed from all days to 7am – 7pm workdays with minimum chargeable demand of 120 kVA for low voltage, 500 kVA for high voltage and 5 MVA for sub-transmission

-- a new summer incentive demand charge has been introduced and is based on a monthly maximum kVA demand with each customer can choose between one of the two demand measurement periods: 1pm - 4pm workdays or 4pm - 7pm workdays from December to March
+- a new summer incentive demand charge has been introduced and is based on a monthly maximum kVA demand between one of the two demand measurement periods: 1pm - 4pm workdays or 4pm - 7pm workdays (initially we thought the customers can pick the period but it is actually based on their TUoS regions) from December to March

 Given the Large businesses changes listed above, transitional arrangements have been introduced: